shorebirdtech/old_repo/packages/shorebird/README.md

   is not the same as the pid the process itself sees.
 I think this happens because `dart run` is a wrapper, which exits leaving the child process with a differnet pid.
+- `shorebird` CLI dependencies are currently present in package:shorebird's pubspec.yaml.
+It's possible they can all be moved to dev_dependencies Regardless they probably should end up in a separate (shorebird_cli?) package.
+- @Storable and @Transportable do not yet generate toJson/fromJson methods.
+  Should be easy to fix, for now classes use json_serializable.